MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/xmldocument/xmldocument-writeto-outstream-method.md

 ---
 title: "XmlDocument.WriteTo Method"
-description: "Serializes and saves the current node to the given variable." ms.author: solsen ms.custom: na ms.date: 05/31/2021
+description: "Serializes and saves the current node to the given variable and gives example of write to Stream from XmlDocument" ms.author: solsen ms.custom: na ms.date: 05/31/2021